Solstice Swim Results

 • Anklets and instant GPS timing by Multisport, rolling wave starts

-• All swimmers receive T shirt, swim cap, fruit, water
+• All swimmers receive swim cap, fruit, water

 • Free cancellation up to day before swim